 Environmental Impact Statement

-FERC expects to complete the Environmental Impact Statement for the ACP by the end of 2016.
+FERC issued a Final Environmental Impact Statement for the ACP by the on July 21, 2017.

 Explosion of much smaller gas pipeline in Appomattox, VA, caused by corrosion